-Co-Founder and Chair of IMAGINE since 2019.
-Honorary Chair of the International Chamber of Commerce, Chair of The B Team and Saïd Business School and Vice-Chair of the UN Global Compact.
-Demonstrated as CEO of Unilever (2009-2019) that a long-term, multi-stakeholder model goes hand-in-hand with excellent financial performance.
-Was a member of the UN Secretary General’s High-Level Panel which developed the Sustainable Development Goals.
+Co-Founder and Chair, IMAGINE (2019).
+Polman is an Honorary Chair of the International Chamber of Commerce, Chair of The B Team and Saïd Business School and Vice-Chair of the UN Global Compact.
+While working as the CEO of Unilever (2009-2019), he demonstrated that a long-term, multi-stakeholder model goes hand-in-hand with excellent financial performance.
+Polman has been a member of the UN Secretary General’s High-Level Panel, which developed the Sustainable Development Goals.
 IMAGINE mobilises business leaders around tackling climate change and global inequality.

 Representing the Fashion Pact.

 “To reach the Sustainable Development Goals we need to work together, within planetary boundaries, creating new opportunities and business models on the way.
 When ecologically beneficial innovations emerge, it’s vital they are fully supported and shared by all, rapidly scaled rather than languishing as specialist pipe-dreams.”

 Managing Director, Brands and Distribution, Esquel Group (2005).
 Esquel Group is a a global leading textile and apparel manufacturer.
 Actively involved in education and the arts, Poon holds leadership roles at Harvard University’s Asia Center and Hong Kong West Kowloon Cultural District Authority.
 She was selected as a Young Global Leader by the World Economic Forum and designated a Fellow of Aspen Institute’s China Fellowship Program (2014).
 Poon graduated from Harvard College with a bachelor’s degree in Philosophy (2004).